-For information on how to specify (address) a disk array, see Section "Addressing" on page 1-2 .
+For information on how to specify (address) a disk array, see Section "Addressing".

 Subcommand Support Matrix

 The following basic luxadm subcommands are supported on the StorEdge A5000 disk array, the SPARCstorage Array, and SPARCstorage RSM trays.
 See Appendix A for information about export mode subcommands and their supported platforms.